-- Chronic kidney disease - COPD (chronic obstructive pulmonary disease) - Immunocompromised state (weakened immune system) from solid organ transplant - Obesity (body mass index [BMI] of 30 or higher) - Serious heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies Sickle cell disease Type 2 diabetes mellitus
+- Chronic kidney disease - COPD (chronic obstructive pulmonary disease) - Immunocompromised state (weakened immune system) from solid organ transplant - Obesity (body mass index [BMI] of 30 or higher) - Serious heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies

+- Sickle cell disease

+- Type 2 diabetes mellitus

 - Asthma (moderate-to-severe)

 - Cerebrovascular disease (affects blood vessels and blood supply to the brain)

 - Cystic fibrosis

 - Hypertension or high blood pressure

-- Immunocompromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines
+- Immunocompromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines Jit on May 11, 2023.

 - Neurologic conditions, such as dementia

 - Liver disease

 - Pregnancy

 - Pulmonary fibrosis (having damaged or scarred lung tissues)

 - Smoking

 - Thalassemia (a type of blood disorder)

 - Type 1 diabetes mellitus

 If a student requests an alternative educational arrangement based on one of the qualifying risk categories and provides supporting documentation, then the institution should engage in an interactive process with the student to determine a reasonable alternative educational arrangement.
-This process will be similar to the way that institutions address ADA and Section 504 accommodation requests from individuals with disabilities and/or temporary impairments.
+This process will be similar to the way that institutions address ADA and Section 504 accommodation requests from individuals with

-Process to Request Alternative Educational Arrangements

-Institutions should determine the most efficient process for students to request alternate educational arrangements.
+Process to Request Alternative Educational Arrangements Institutions should determine the most efficient processes should be reflective of all the reflect Institutions should determine the most efficient process for students to request alternate educational arrangements.
 Processes should be well-publicized and documented.
 The processes can be the same as or reflective of the normal process for requesting accommodations under the ADA and Section 504.
 Medical documentation demonstrating that the student has one of the risk factors is required for underlying conditions.